auppunda/CS152A/README.md

 lab1: Floating Point Conversion, 12 to 8 bit, compression

-lab2: working with UART and putty
+lab2: working with UART and putty, created a sequencer to add, multiply, push, and send registers with the hardware